About this listing

 Our own dwelling house is opposite the cottage so are generally around and about, but in an unobtrusive manner.
 We are happiest when our guests feel free to organise themselves, but more than happy to help or advise on any aspect of your stay.

-We do not enforce a strict monastic regimen, but the accommodation is probably better suited to those who seek peace, quiet and a modicum of contemplation rather than nightly raves.
+The accommodation is better suited to those who seek peace, quiet and a modicum of contemplation rather than nightly raves.
 Because of our location we have to dispose of our own rubbish, so we love people who tread lightly on the earth.
 The cottage is ‘no smoking’.
 As we are surrounded by farmers we do not accept pets.

 Married couple with eclectic interests and preoccupations.
 Twelve grandchildren, when last counted.
 Love this beautiful corner of Ireland, where we have lived since 1989, and love introducing people to the seductive way of life here.